Table of Contents Show

 One of the most popular tourist spots in California’s Desert region is Red Rock Canyon, State Park.
 Ancient civilizations’ ruins can be found in the park.

-The Mojave Desert has Red Rock Canyon State Park, originally home to the Kawaiisu.
-The state park is one of the most popular tourist locations in the California desert region, including grand desert cliffs, picturesque buttes, and interesting rock formations.
+The Mojave Desert has Red Rock Canyon State Park, which was originally home to the Kawaiisu.
+The state park is one of the region’s most popular tourist locations, including grand desert cliffs, picturesque buttes, and interesting rock formations.

 7. Algodones Dunes